Using deep Residual Networks to search for galaxy-Ly{\alpha} emitter lens candidates based on spectroscopic-selection: Find emission lines with ResNet

-\item{In the rest-frame wavelength, we crate 10,000 artificial Ly$\alpha$ emissions using Gaussian profiles.
+\item{In the rest-frame wavelength, we create 10,000 artificial Ly$\alpha$ emission lines using Gaussian profiles.
 The mean wavelength of the Gaussian profiles is at 1216\r{A} and the Full Width at Half Maximum (FWHM) is randomly obtained from a normal distribution with the mean value of $300km\cdot s^{-1}$ and standard deviation of $200km\cdot s^{-1}$.
-We then limit the FWHM greater than 0.5\r{A} and the peak of the emissions greater than $1.5\times 10^{-17}erg\cdot cm^2\cdot Ang^{-1}$.
-Finally, we randomly shift the emissions to the wavelength of 3800\r{A} $<\lambda<$ 5000\r{A}}
+We then limit the FWHM greater than 0.5\r{A} and the peak of the emission lines greater than $1.5\times 10^{-17}erg\cdot cm^2\cdot Ang^{-1}$.
+Finally, we randomly shift the emission lines to the wavelength of 3800\r{A} $<\lambda<$ 5000\r{A}.}

-\item{We randomly select 10,000 spectra from the totally 150,000 spectra and add the 10,000 artificial Ly$\alpha$ emissions to them, then label them [1].
-The remaining spectra without emissions are labeled [0].
-The spectra with Ly$\alpha$ emissions are 1/15 of the total train/test spectra in order to overcome the data imbalance we mentioned above.} \end{enumerate}
+\item{We randomly select 10,000 spectra from the 150,000 artificial spectra and add the 10,000 artificial Ly$\alpha$ lines to them, then label them as [1].
+The remaining spectra without emission lines are labeled as [0].
+The above 1/15 selection is to overcome the data imbalance mentioned above.} \end{enumerate}

-Now, we have successfully built 150,000 train/test spectra.
-The PCA approach we performed in the first step will loss some information of the spectra.
-However, we point out that the lost information does not affect our training and results.
-Because, firstly the first 6 eigenvectors are enough to fit a real spectrum with an acceptable $\chi^2$; secondly, most of the lost information is the noise, after we add the "sky" and "noise" in the second step, the created spectra looks the same as real spectra.
-Figure 2 shows two high Signal-Noise Ratio (SNR) spectra with Ly$\alpha$ emissions.
-The left one is the real spectrum of SDSS J1110+2808 (one of BELLS GALLERY samples), while the right is an artificial one with an synthetical Ly$\alpha$ emission.
-They are look very similar.
-Another point we need to discuss is the Gaussian profile approximations for creating Ly$\alpha$ emissions.
-As we will show in Section 4, the Ly$\alpha$ emission is in fact skewed.
-However, in this study, we just want to use ResNet to recognise the emissions with any shapes.
+Now, we have successfully created 150,000 train/test spectra.
+The PCA approach we performed in the first step could loss some information of the spectra.
+We point out that the lost information does not affect our training results.
+Because, firstly, the first 6 eigenvectors are enough to fit a real spectrum with an acceptable $\chi^2$; secondly, most of the lost information is from noise, after adding the ``SKY" and noise in the second step, the created spectra look almost the same as real spectra.
+Figure \ref{fig:real_arti} shows two high Signal-Noise Ratio (SNR) spectra with Ly$\alpha$ emission lines.
+The left is the real spectrum of SDSS J1110+2808 (one of BELLS GALLERY samples), the right is an artificial one with a synthetical Ly$\alpha$ line.
+They look very similar.
+Another point need to be mentioned is the Gaussian profile approximations for creating Ly$\alpha$ lines.
+As we will show in Section 4, the Ly$\alpha$ lines are in fact skewed.
+However, in this study, we just want to use ResNet to recognise the emission lines with any shapes.
 The shape judgement will be done by some other subsequent selections.
-Therefore, using skewed profiles to create Ly$\alpha$ is not needed.
-During the test, we find the Gaussian profile approximations can efficiently find the emissions with any shapes.
+Therefore, using skewed profiles to create Ly$\alpha$ lines is not needed.
+During the experimental process, we can efficiently find the emission lines with any shapes using Gaussian profile approximations.